-- In the bowl of dressing, add the shredded green papaya, snake beans, coriander and chilli.
+- In the bowl of dressing, add the shredded green papaya, snake beans, cilantro (coriander) and chilli.
 Mix well.
-Do not mix the purple cabbage in as it will stain the green papaya.

 - Then add ¼ of the salad, followed by the rest of the purple cabbage.
 Continue with the rest of the grilled baby cuttlefish and finish it off with the rest of the salad mix.

 - Get a few slices of the red chilli to place on top to add to the vibrant colours.

 - As a substitute for baby cuttlefish, use baby octopus or a regular squid.
 Just slice the squid into rings.

 - If you’re not able to find green papaya, use carrots.
 It has the same consistency and the tastes are similar.
 Do not get regular ripe papaya.
 This fruit is completely different when it’s ripe and not suitable for this salad.

 - You will be able to find palm sugar in your Asian grocery store.
 Another well known name for palm sugar is also Gula Melaka.

 *Disclaimer: Nutritional information provided is an estimate only and generated by an online calculator.

 Disclaimer: This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no additional cost to you.